Buying Professional Indemnity Insurance....

 How big is the market?

-There are no official statistics about the size of the market but it's estimated that the UK professional indemnity insurance market is worth around £ 2 billion in annual premiums.
+There are no formal statistics about the size of the market and estimates vary between sources.
+We estimate that the UK professional indemnity insurance market is worth around £ 2 billion in annual premiums.

 The internet has now made this class of insurance very accessible and affordable.
 An estimated 500,000 small businesses / freelancers now purchase their PI insurance online, although buying PI online is certainly not suitable for every business.